just-hms/large-scale-multistructure-db/scraper/exampleData.md

                     {
                         "username": "Rushal C",
                         "rating": 5,
                         "body": "Amazing service and vintage barbershop with great barbers.
 The place is clean and the haircuts are cleaner.\n\nOnly shop that was open early @8:30am in the area during our stay in Rome.
-I was there at opening and they got me in the chair right way."}, },
+I was there at opening and they got me in the chair right way."
+                    },
                     ...
                 ]